1Password/scim-examples/beta/do-app-platform-op-cli/README.md

 Notes for future improvements to this deployment example:

 - [ ] Add instructions for vertically scaling SCIM bridge for large-scale deployments
-- [ ] Enable Google Workspace credentials to be automatically injected with deployment
-- [ ] Document workaround for deploying from a Windows terminal